html-css-js-bootcamp/1908-aug-26/Notes/Basics of JS.md

 ### Debugger Breakpoints in Devtools
 - Step into (F11), Step Over (F10), Step Out (Shift F11)
 ### Scopes
-- Global,
-- function,
+- Scopes means lifetime of a variable/object/function.
+In JS there are 3 types of Scopes:
+    - Global Scope: They are accessible anywhere in the program.
+Generally they are declared outside function.
+    - function Scope: They are accessible anywhere within the function.
+    - block Scope -> They are most restrictive in scope and can only be accessed with in a block.
-- block -> var is function scoped and let is block scope.
+-Note: var is function scoped and let is block scope.

+### Objects
+- Everything in Java is direclty or indirectly Object.
+- Objects: collections of related items like variable and functions which are known as properties and methods of an objects respectively.
+    -Eg: global objects : console, window, document, Math.
+- To create custom object first understand the requirement of the object.
+- To create an object understand the properties (static or dynamic) of and object and its behavior (methods or function in JS).
+- Eg: Car
+    - properties of the car : static [ license plate, chasis number], dynamic [speed, mileage]
+    - behaviour : transport
+- Eg: person
+    - properties: name, ssn, address
+    - behavior: work, bio

 ### Arrays
 - they are collection of items in list manner which are placed in contigious memory location.
-### Objects
-- Everything in Java is direclty or indirectly Object
--objects: collections of related items variable and functions which are known as properties and methods of an objects
-    -Eg: global objects : console, window, document.
-- To create custom object first understand the requirement of the object
 ### Introduction to DOM Manipulation
 ### Introduction to Event Handling
 ### Practice JS Flow Control Algorithms